CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/extending_the_object_model.rst

       fill_ID: int

 Compilation hook
-   Use the inherited ``_compile_into_simulation`` implementation unless the class must canonicalize objects, compile excluded references, or derive fields from assigned object IDs.
+   Use the inherited ``_compile_into_simulation`` implementation unless the class must canonicalize objects, compile excluded references, derive fields from assigned object IDs, or otherwise finalize state owned by that object.

    .. code-block:: python